 SNAP recipients who meet one of the above criteria are mandatory work registrants.

 Boards must provide appropriate services, such as educational programs, for mandatory SNAP E&T participants who are not eligible to work in the United States.
-If there is no appropriate and available placement, Boards must initiate the good-cause process.
+If there is no appropriate and available placement for a mandatory SNAP E&T participant, Boards must initiate the good-cause process.
 Refer to A-300 for more information.

 Note: HHSC’s TIERS does not display work codes but does display a work registration status description and work registration reason.
 For example, if HHSC determines that a SNAP recipient is a mandatory work registrant because they are not employed, the work registration status description shows “mandatory registrant,” and the work registration reason shows “registered, not working.”